How to buy Bitcoin Diamond (BCD) in Australia

 Step 1.
 Register for an account on an exchange that lists BCD

-Check out the list of exchanges in the comparison table above to find a selection of exchanges that list BCD in one or more currency pairs.
 After comparing your options, choose a platform that meets your needs and register for an account.

 Some platforms will only require your email address and password, but many others will also require your name, contact details, nationality and proof of ID before allowing you to trade.
-It’s also a good idea to activate two-factor authentication to provide enhanced security for your funds.
+It's also a good idea to activate 2-factor authentication to provide enhanced security for your funds.

 Step 2.
 Deposit funds into your account